 One of my lease to let’s is in an area that is traditionally a family rental area.

-But the reason why it works is because it is a short distance to the metro link and to the Trafford centre in Manchester.
-Aswell as some other large industrial areas, so the demand from professional and blue collar workers is high
+But the reason why it works is that it is a short distance to the metro link and to the Trafford Centre in Manchester.
+Aswell as some other large industrial areas, so the demand from professional and blue-collar workers is high

 As the property was in great condition and ready to let straight away (it had just had a very nice refurb carried out by the owner) we agreed to pay full market rent.